Code:

 Executive Summary

-The project aimed at improving the competitiveness and sustainability of potato production in the participating countries by evaluating and selecting germplasm resistant to different bacterial, viral and fungal diseases and suitable for industrial use and processing of value-added products.
+The project aimed to improve the competitiveness and sustainability of potato production in the participating countries by evaluating and selecting germplasm resistant to different bacterial, viral and fungal diseases and suitable for industrial use and processing of value-added products.

 Currently, farmers produce varieties that do not fully meet the needs of processing plants and are highly susceptible to late blight (Phytophthora infestans), forcing them to make several pesticide applications during the growing cycle.
 With globalization, smallholder farmers may be excluded from the market, making it necessary for them to have varieties with lower pesticide demand and suitable to meet the requirements of the industry.